joshnelson00/alervis/README.md

 ## Project Status

-Alervis is a work in progress and serves as a foundation for experimenting with voice-controlled automation, serverless applications, and AWS infrastructure.
+Alervis is a work in progress and serves as a foundation for experimenting with voice-controlled automation, serverless applications, and AWS infrastructure for personal uses.